neve-linux/neveports/Usage.md

 should stick with bootstrapping from packages.

 <a id="bootstrap_requirements"></a>

 ### Bootstrap Requirements

-The base requirements of `cbuild` still apply.
+The base requirements of `nbuild` still apply.
 You also need to be running a system based on the `musl` C library.
-This can be for example Void Linux or Chimera itself.
+This can be for example Void Linux or Neve itself.
 Alpine Linux is not supported for direct bootstrapping because of its patched musl SONAME (which would be more effort to work around).

 The system must contain an initial toolchain.
 It consists of these: